Service Design Project

 Prototyping & Testing Incentivisation Concepts

-We created multiple physical prototypes and tested them with grocery store managers, grocery store floor employees and shoppers.
+We used mock-up prototypes with grocery store managers, grocery store floor employees and shoppers.
 These prototypes allowed us to refine the verbal and visual language used in our concepts and create solutions that would communicate information efficiently and emotionally to grocery store employees.

-We determined that the most significant reasons for employees
+We determined that the most significant reasons that employees

-not participating in the food donation process came down to:
+did not participate in the food donation process were:

 Grocery store employees lack connection, knowledge,